LaDeSP/faudhen/README.md

 # faudhen

-Faudhen is a "user preference-centric" timetabling website for the professor at UFMS-CPAN
+Faudhen is a "user preference-centric" timetabling website for the professor at UFMS-CPAN.
+Made with the Laravel framwork.